superjax/carte-noire/_posts/2017-10-9-killing-gazebo.markdown

 categories: ROS, gazebo, kinetic, xenial, gazebo 7
 ---

-As a ROS developer, I do a lot of development with Gazebo.
+I do a lot of development with Gazebo.
 A problem that has plagued me has been the fact that gazebo doesn't listen to the `Ctrl-C` command, and instead needs a `SIGTERM`.
 This is super frustrating, because I have to wait something like 15 seconds before it finally dies, and when I'm trying to develop a controller, that time is valuable.

 Here's my solution (it's a major hack).
 All you do is modify the `nodeprocess.py` file (an internal ROS file) and reduce that 15 second wait before a `SIGTERM` to something a little shorter and less hair pulling.